sdbit04/pythonc/README.md

 # pythonc

-On installation, this will provide the user a command : pythonc command, which take a path for python module to be compiled.
+On installation, this will provide a command : pythonc, which take a path for python module to be compiled.

 Usage: #> pythonc /path/of/python/module.py